Segovia vs Toledo: Choosing a Madrid Day Trip

 Like Segovia, you can enjoy a cathedral, Alcázar (though the one in Toledo isn’t as impressive) and a historic Jewish quarter.

-Toledo also has a number of museums and historic sites that are worth visiting.
+Toledo also has several museums and historic sites that are worth visiting.
 Take in the beautiful bridges over the Tagus River, enjoy the gorgeous city gates and just absorb the views of this incredible skyline.

-There are also a number of churches and former religious sites to see in Toledo.
+There are also many churches and former religious sites to see in Toledo.
 These include (but are certainly not limited to), Mezquita de Cristo de la Luz (a former mosque that was converted to a church), the Iglesia de los Jesuitas (which also has incredible views from the bell tower) and the Sinagoga de Santa Maria Blanca in the former Jewish Quarter.

 Toledo was also the home to the famed Renaissance painter El Greco.
 There are some churches where you can view some of his works, and you can also head to the Museo del Greco to learn more about the painter and see more of his artwork.